 - Flavor: These are buttery muffins where apple and cinnamon flavors take over.
 It’s always disappointing when you bite into a muffin and there’s hardly any “stuff” like blueberries, chocolate chips, etc. Today we’re using extra apples so you get the delicious fruit in nearly each bite.
 If you’re looking for a fall baking recipe where apples shine, this recipe fits the bill!

-- Texture: The apple cinnamon muffins are moist because we add yogurt (or sour cream) to the batter.
+- Texture: The apple cinnamon muffins are moist because we add yogurt or sour cream to the batter. just like we do when making sour cream coffee cake.
 And because we start with creamed butter and sugars, the muffins are soft, light, and cakey like a cupcake.
 We don’t overload the batter with milk (use only 1/4 cup (60ml)), so you still have a slightly dense texture.
 I like to describe these muffins as having the perfect harmonious balance between soft and dense!

 - Ease: I categorize this recipe as a beginner baking recipe because you use simple ingredients and easy mixing methods.
 An electric mixer is key for creaming the butter and sugars together and if you decide to add the icing, you just need a whisk.
 Some crumb toppings require cold butter and a pastry cutter to mix, but we’re using melted butter here so you just need a fork.
 Easy!
 All of the ingredients used are baking staples, so there’s nothing new or difficult.
 I love easygoing recipes that produce consistently delicious results and know you appreciate that too!